aftix/hblog/content/post/bacon.md

 bounds the error via some small parameters \\(\\xi, \\mu\\).
 In this light, we can say Euler's method is a zeroth order approximation, which is why the error is linear.
-You can use Taylor polynomials for better IVP solvers, but this requries information about the derivatives of \\(f\\).
+You can use Taylor polynomials for better IVP solvers, but this requires information about the derivatives of \\(f\\).
 Instead, Runge-Kutta methods allow for tighter error bounds without using the derivative.

-To see an example of this, I will derivethe midpoint method here.
-Imagine for a moment that instead of taking a full timestep, you take a partial timestep and use
+To see an example of this, I will derive the midpoint method here.
+Imagine for a moment that instead of taking a full time-step, you take a partial time-step and use
 \\(f\\) at that point to approximate the second Taylor polynomial.
 That is, choose a \\(a_1, \\alpha\_1, \\beta\_1\\) so that \\(a\_1 f(t + \\alpha\_1, \\vec{y} + \\beta\_1)\\)
 approximates
 \\[
     T^{(2)}(t, \\vec{y}) = f(t, \\vec{y}) + \\frac{h}{2}f'(t, \\vec{y}),
 \\]
-where \\(h\\) is the timestep, with quadratic error in the timestep.
+where \\(h\\) is the time-step, with quadratic error in the time-step.
 Note that \\(f'(t, y) = \\partial f/\\partial t(t, \\vec{y})
 \+ \\partial f/\\partial \\vec{y}(t, \\vec{y}) \\vec{y}'(t) \\).
 Thus,